typesense/typesense-website/docs-site/content/0.23.0/api/documents.md

   }
 ];

-// Be sure to increase connectionTimeout appropriately for large imports,
+// IMPORTANT: Be sure to increase connectionTimeout to at least 5 minutes or more for imports,
 //  when instantiating the client

 await client.collection('companies').documents.importDocuments(documents);